godot-go/godot-go/README.md

     make test

-This will run the demo project in the test directory
+This will run the demo project in the test directory.

+**NOTE:** The GDExtension interface isn't stable.
+If the tests fail to pass, please rebuild godot against the latest version documented here under [Support](#Support)

 ## Contact